Saiya Floyd

 Kelly Bedard

 Before we announce the winners of the 2013 My Theatre Awards, we’re proud to present our annual Nominee Interview Series.
 Jesse Nerenberg was the first independent artist to ever win a My Theatre Award for Best Actor (he took home the inaugural prize for his 2010 performance as Alan Strang in Equus).
-Since then, we’ve […]
+Since then, […]

 Kelly Bedard